Year 6 Maths Curriculum Toolkit: Planning & Resources

 1 kilometre=5/8 mile

-They will also be looking at volume of cubes and cuboids, and comparing area and perimeters of shapes such as parallelograms and triangles.
+They will also be looking at the volume of cubes and cuboids, and comparing area and perimeters of shapes such as parallelograms and triangles.

 Geometry (Properties of Shape; Position and Direction) in Year 6 Maths